Possession of a Controlled Substance

 Defending Men and Women on Drug Charges

 Florida law heavily regulates the possession or use of controlled substances.
 It is illegal to possess, cultivate, sell, distribute or traffic in these substances.
-The possession of controlled substances are a felony in Florida, except for the possession of less than 20 grams of marijuana which is a misdemeanor.
+Crimes for the possession of controlled substances are charged as a felony in Florida, except for the possession of “less than 20 grams of marijuana” which is charged as a misdemeanor.

 Other than marijuana, the most common drug crimes prosecuted in Florida include the following: cocaine, ecstasy, heroin, LSD, methamphetamines, and barbiturates.